-Measure Applicability Included in Packages 1A, 1B, 3A, 3C Not applicable Incremental Cost Sources & Notes Measure Baseline T24 Requirement Smal l Hotel Med Office Med Retail Guest rooms Comm Spaces Envelope • Modify SHGC Fenestration SHGC of 0.25 • • • • \$1.60 /ft 2 window for SHGC decreases, \$0/ft 2 for SHGC increases Costs from one manufacturer.
+Measure A Applicabilit Incremental Cost Sources & Notes Measure Baseline T24 Requirement Smal l Hotel but the requirement Med Office Med Retail Guest rooms Comm Spaces Envelope Modify SHGC Fenestration SHGC of 0.25 • • • • \$1.60 /ft 2 window for SHGC decreases, \$0/ft 2 for SHGC increases Costs from one manufacturer.
 Fenestration as a Function of Orientation Limit on total window area and west-facing window area as a function of wall area. • \$0 No additional cost associated with the measure which is a design consideration not an equipment cost.
-HVAC and SHW Drain Water Heat Recovery No heat recovery required • \$841 /unit Assume 1 heat recovery unit for every 3 guestrooms.
+HVAC and SHW Drain Water Heat Recovery No heat recovery required - • \$841 /unit Assume 1 heat recovery unit for every 3 guestrooms.
 Costs from three manufacturers.
 VAV Box Minimum Flow 20 percent of maximum (design) airflow • • \$0 No additional cost associated with the measure which is a design consideration not an equipment cost.
 Economizers on Small Capacity Systems Economizers required for units > 54,000 Btu/hr • - \$2,857 /unit Costs from one manufacturer's representative and one mechanical contractor.